One-Click Unsubscribe and Opt-Outs

 ### Missing Unsubscribe Language

-A checker could not find a visible unsubscribe, opt-out, or preference-management signal in the email copy.
+An email content checker could not find visible unsubscribe, opt-out, or preference-management wording in the email copy.

 1. Add a clear unsubscribe or manage-preferences line near the footer.

-2. Use plain wording such as `Unsubscribe` or `Manage preferences` so subscribers and filters can recognize it.
+2. Use plain wording such as `Unsubscribe` or `Manage preferences` so subscribers and filters can recognize the opt-out path.

-3. Do not write only negative wording such as `No unsubscribe text`; include the real opt-out path.
+3. Do not use only negative wording such as `No unsubscribe text`.
+Include the real opt-out path.

-4. Send a test email and click the unsubscribe link.
+4. Send a test email and click the unsubscribe link in the received email.

-5. Confirm the subscriber is removed from future normal marketing sends.
+5. Confirm that the subscriber is excluded from future normal marketing sends.

 ### Test the Unsubscribe Link

-A checker found unsubscribe language, but it cannot prove the actual link or Mailrith subscriber status change works.
+An email content checker found unsubscribe wording, but it cannot prove that the link works or that Mailrith changes the subscriber status.

 1. Send a test email to an address you control.

-3. Confirm the public page opens and clearly explains the action.
+3. Confirm that the public page opens and clearly explains the unsubscribe or preference action.

-4. Confirm the subscriber status changes in Mailrith where appropriate.
+4. Confirm that the subscriber status changes in Mailrith when the flow should update the status.

-5. Do not send a campaign until the unsubscribe path works end to end.
+5. Do not send a campaign until the unsubscribe path works from the email link through the Mailrith status update.

 > A visible unsubscribe link protects your sender reputation.
-Making people work to leave usually creates more spam complaints.
+When leaving is difficult, people are more likely to mark the email as spam.

 Related resources: